The answer is simple ...

 Because a simple UV stabilizer alone will not prevent yellowing, however, we included an additive called Hindered Amine Light Stabilizer (HALS), in order to truly combat yellowing.
 Unlike UV light stabilizers that merely delay yellowing by 6 months to a year under normal conditions, HALS are extraordinarily effective against UV damage, actually interrupting the yellowing process at the outset thus making it much more difficult for yellowing to occur.
 Read more about HALS in our blog How Is ArtResin Better In Terms Of Yellowing?

 Third party lab tests confirm ArtResin's unparalleled non-yellowing longevity:

 A note about Silicone Oil:

 Many artists love using silicone oil in their resin to make flow art to create random cells and shapes across their artwork.
 The results are beautiful, yes, but be aware that silicone oil will yellow your resin over time.
 If you notice strange yellowing in your silicone resin art, it's likely that the silicone has compromised the non-yellowing properties inherent in ArtResin and is reflecting back a less-than-optimal yellowish tinge.
 Read more about silicone and resin in our blog What Does Silicone Do To Resin?

 Not only do most epoxy resins have harmful effects on your artwork but they have harmful effects on your health too.
 Why?
 Again, it comes back to the ingredients.
 Because the raw materials used to manufacture epoxy resin are expensive, many companies add cheap fillers to stretch these ingredients out and drive the cost down.
 These cheap ( and toxic ) additives are non-reactive, meaning that while every other ingredient reacts with one another when the resin catalyzes, these fillers have nowhere to go ... nowhere, that is, except into the air in the form of noxious fumes and VOCs that are nasty for your respiratory system, nasty for your health and nasty for your kids, pets and anyone else you share your workspace with.

-Our goal was to make an epoxy resin that was safe for artists to use indoors, that did not require the use of a respirator and that released no toxic fumes or VOCs into the air.
+Our goal was to make an epoxy resin that was safe for artists to use at home or in the studio.